cdqp/anyloop/doc/devices.md

 1. Devices must free any memory they allocate.
 2. Devices must not free any memory they didn't allocate.
-3. Devices are to maintain copies of any memory they allocate. `state->matrix` (for example) should *never* be the only pointer to its data; otherwise, that's just begging for a memory leak.
+3. Devices must maintain copies of any memory they allocate. `state->matrix` (for example) should *never* be the only pointer to its data; otherwise, that's just begging for a memory leak.
 4. If devices fail to do their job, they must return a nonzero error code from `process()`.
 This is especially important if the device was supposed to change the pipeline type.
+5. Devices should self-document their parameters and accepted/outputted `aylp_type`s and `aylp_units` in their header files.

 Built-in devices